artefactual/archivematica-docs/admin-manual/installation/installation.rst

 2. Update your system

 Update to the most recent 14.04 release.
-This step will also fetch a list of the software from the PPAs you just added to your system.
+This step will also fetch a list of the software from the repositories you just added to your system.

 .. code:: bash